yangpiao/fastboot-memory-leak-repro/README.md

 In a Fastboot SSR app, if there's an uncaught exception when a component is rendered on server side (e.g. error in the constructor or a getter), the `CURRENT_TRACKER` in `@glimmer/validator` will not be cleaned up / de-referenced properly.
 As a result, it won't be collected by GC and will keep consuming the `Tag`s from subsequent rendering.
 It'll keep growing until the process is killed because of OOM.

-The steps to reproduce are below.
 I tried using Ember LTS (3.28) and latest (4.5).
 The issue exists in both versions.

 ## Steps To Reproduce